tafabey/noter/README.md

 ./noter
 ```
 ## How to use
-The program will take a command from you:
+The program will prompt you for a command:
 - **add**: Takes note
 - **show**: Shows all notes
 - **delete**: Deletes note
 - **exit**: Exits the program

-This program licensed with MIT Licence, look [LICENSE](LICENSE) file for the details
+This program is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.